Complete your tax return at a free tax clinic

 What is a free tax clinic?

 Free tax clinics provide eligible community members with the opportunity to have their tax returns done free of charge.
-Free tax clinics are hosted by Canada Revenue Agency and their partnered community organizations through the Community Volunteer Income Tax Program.
+Free tax clinics, opens a new window are hosted by Canada Revenue Agency and their partnered community organizations through the Community Volunteer Income Tax Program.

 Am I eligible for help at a free tax clinic?

 You may be eligible for help at a free tax clinic if you have a modest income and a simple tax situation.
 In general, you have a modest income if based on your family size, your total family income is less than the amount shown in the chart below.

 The chart below shows the requirements to take part in a free tax clinic.